rasikasrimal/Heartlytics/docs/security_and_encryption.md

 - Password resets force a fresh login and send a notification email.
 - Login, OTP request, and verification endpoints enforce per‑IP and per‑ID limits to deter brute force attempts.
+- The redesigned forgot-password interface keeps these protections while presenting segmented code inputs and a visual resend countdown.

 ## Authorization